jeffpar/pcjs.v1/disks/pcx86/dos/microsoft/2.00/README.md

 folder; to build all the folders, use `MK ALL`.

 `MK.BAT` also accepts optional "OEM" and "VER" parameters.
 For example, `MK MSDOS IBM 200` will build the **MSDOS** folder with symbols **OEMIBM** and **VER200** defined.
-Over time, the PCjs Project will be using those symbols to gradually tweak the source files, in order to produce binaries that match the corresponding original release.
+Over time, the PCjs Project will use those symbols to tweak the source files, in order to produce binaries that match the corresponding original release.

 [DOSSYM.ASM](https://github.com/jeffpar/pcjs-disks/tree/master/pcx86/dos/microsoft/2.00/src/INC/DOSSYM.ASM) has been
-updated to check for "OEM" and "VER" symbols, and to display messages indicating the current build selection, alerting you that the resulting binaries may differ from those produced by the original source code snapshot.
+modified to check for "OEM" and "VER" symbols, and to display messages indicating the current build selection, alerting you that the resulting binaries may differ from those produced by the original source code snapshot.

 For example, files built using `MK ALL IBM 200` should display these messages: